mcaliman/mcaliman.github.io/_posts/en/java/2003-03-01-java-array.md

 ```

 in this way x has the i-th value of the array var , obviously i must have a value
-between 0 and var.lenght0-1 representing the length of the array var.
+between 0 and var.length - 1 representing the length of the array var.

 # Multidimensional arrays